Diana Miller, 9th Baroness Fauconberg

-When pregnant with Marcia, Lady Diana put her baby for adoption, which was agreed and accepted by Moira Lycett and her husband Michael, who changed her name to Anthea.
+When pregnant with Marcia, Lady Diana put her baby for adoption (when separated from her husband, Robert Miller, whom she reconciled to later), which was agreed and accepted by Moira Lycett and her husband Michael, who changed her name to Anthea.
 In August 1958 Moira and Anthea were flying to London in a Central African Airways' Vickers Viscount aircraft, which crashed near Benghazi.
 Moira was killed and Anthea injured.
-Lady Diana's family sought to reclaim the child to the exclusion of the adopted father, who refused.
+Lady Diana's family sought to reclaim the child to the exclusion of the adopted father, Michael Lycett, who refused.
 He subsequently remarried to the child's aunt, Lady Wendy.
-Beatrix Diana married in 1991 Simon Armstrong, son of C. W. Armstrong who have two sons.
+Beatrix Miller, Lady Diana's youngest daughter, married in 1991 Simon Armstrong, son of C. W. Armstrong, and they have two sons.